EFL - ESL activities and games for writing a cover letter

 More upper-intermediate ESL lesson plans

 We hope that you found a few of these ideas useful.
 Our next free lesson in this series is a discussion on current social issues.
 Also, Be sure to bookmark our complete list of upper-intermediate level ESL lesson plans, as well as our entire collection of ESL courses.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.